modular-magician/terraform-provider-google-beta/website/docs/r/data_catalog_entry_group.html.markdown

 * `description` -
   (Optional)
   Entry group description, which can consist of several sentences or paragraphs that describe entry group contents.

+* `transferred_to_dataplex` -
+  (Optional)
+  When set to [true], it means DataCatalog EntryGroup was transferred to Dataplex Catalog Service.
+It makes EntryGroup and its Entries to be read-only in DataCatalog.
+  However, new Tags on EntryGroup and its Entries can be created.
+After setting the flag to [true] it cannot be unset.

 * `region` -
   (Optional)